W

 Sometimes in the daily

-challenges that life gives us, we miss what is
+challenges that life gives us, we miss what isreally important.
+We may fail to say hello, please,

-congratulate someone on something wonderful that has happened to them,
+or thank you,congratulate someone on something wonderful that has happened to them,

 give a compliment,

 or just do something nice for no reason.
-As you go
+As you gothrough this week, this month, this year, recognize

-people who pack
+people who packyour parachutes.

 http://www.freelists.org/archives/morningprayer/03-2003/msg00022.html